 Early morning swims and the first of many delicious Greek yogurt and fruit breakfasts was marred by the sound of a chainsaw and meant we left our anchorage quicker than we might have for a short hop to the island of Alonnisos.
 Sails were raised and lowered, sailing attempted but motors resorted to reach Patitiri.
 The wise went straight there and secured moorings stern to on the quay, Endeavour had a swim, was late and had to park illegally alongside at the far end, although they let us stay.

 There must have been something in the air as the island saw two reunions, the first by yours truly with her oldest friend, Debbie, who lives in Sydney and was on holiday with husband Mike.
-The second, Nettie, friend of Nina, who ran Demis Restaurant up in the old town, or Chora, with her partner, and where we were all welcomed for dinner.
+The second, Nettie, friend of Nina, who ran Demis Restaurant up in the old town, or Chora, along with her partner, and where we were all welcomed for dinner.
 The local bus provided an interesting ride with stunning views down either side of the island and we enjoyed an excellent evening with a variety of musical entertainment with some returning later than others to the bar in the port and a somewhat late night!

 Our next destination, Steni Vala, was only about 5Nm north but a stiff wind had got up and so our boats took varying advantage of this to sail.
-Steni Vala is a pretty little fishing village where the three charter boats went stern to whilst ubulukutu, anchored around the corner.
+Steni Vala is a pretty little fishing village where the three charter boats went stern to whilst ubulukutu anchored around the corner.
 An afternoon of swimming off the two beaches, catching up with friends on other crews, visiting the “Supermarket” and queuing for the somewhat primitive shower at Karos Bar was enjoyed as was dinner at one of the several restaurants as well as on board.

 View from the Chora